jerturowetz/notes/to-do.md

 ## Piracy (review)

+- the mountain
 - ad astra
-- burial of kojo
-- the mountain
 - birds of passage
 - shadow
+- parasite
+- burial of kojo
+- once upon a time in hollywood
 - ash is purest white
-- once upon a time in hollywood
-- long days journey into night
-- woman at war
+- the mandalorian
+- movie about not telling the grandam shes dying
+- still life